patrickhulten/gym-website/README.md

 # Jimbo's Gym Site

-This is a simple gym website built for an introductory web development class.
+This is a simple gym website built for an introductory web development class using only HTML and CSS.

 ## Table of Contents